vega/.github/project-docs/roles/REPO-LEADERSHIP.md

 ### After transition

-Emeritus Leads and Deputies retain community membership and remain welcome participants.
-They may return to a Lead or Deputy role through the normal nomination and approval process.
+Emeritus Leads and Deputies may return to the role at any time through the normal nomination and approval process.

-This per-repo emeritus process is separate from, and in addition to, the org-wide Maintainer emeritus process described in [GOVERNANCE.md](../GOVERNANCE.md).